 In the last 50 years, 31 Surgeon General’s Reports have been released, increasing our understanding of the devastating health and financial burdens caused by tobacco use.
 We now know that smoking causes a host of cancers and other illnesses and is still the leading preventable cause of death in the United States, killing 480,000 people each year.

 In 2014, we highlight half a century of progress in tobacco control and prevention, present new data on the health consequences of tobacco use, and introduce initiatives that can potentially end the tobacco use epidemic in the United States in the 32rd Surgeon General’s Report on smoking and health, The Health Consequences of Smoking—50 Years of Progress.

-Leading up to the 50th Anniversary of the Surgeon General’s report on Smoking and Health, the Office of the Surgeon General will be sharing from the last 50 years of tobacco control efforts.
+As part of the commemoration of the 50th Anniversary of the Surgeon General’s Report on Smoking and Health, the Office of the Surgeon General developed several resources to promote and share highlights from the last 50 years of tobacco control efforts.
 You can be a part of the effort to share information on the dangers of tobacco use.
 Find resources to help promote the anniversary.

 The Office of the Surgeon will continue to highlight this historic anniversary throughout 2014.
 We also invite you to contact us at INFO2014SGR50@CDC.GOV if you want to share your plans for promoting this historic anniversary or have general questions.
 If you would like to receive updates related to the 2014 Surgeon Generals’ Report on Smoking and Health, send a message to the above address and put “subscribe” in the subject line